saezlab/CNORprob/README.md

 ### Installing

-CNORprob is currently available for the installation as a R-package from our GitHub page
+CNORprob is currently available for the installation as an R-package from our GitHub page

 ```R
 # Install CNORprob from Github (or load library for development version)